HarvardURC/LineFollower/build_directions.md

 Logistics
 ------
 Try and finish your bot over this weekend's build sessions and next weekend's build session.
-If you don't finish your bot, it's ok though.
-You are required to put in effort.
+If you don't finish your bot, it's ok.
+You are only required to put in effort.

 Steps
 ------